cmda-bt/fe-course-19-20/week-7.md

 ## Practicum

 * Your Front-end feature should almost be complete and fully functional.
 From this week we start working in teams.
-* We discuss Asynchronous Programming and retrieving information from a Rest API.
+* We discuss Asynchronous Programming and three of the most used patterns to do so in JavaScript
+* A good resource to get a better understanding of how JavaScript works under the hood: [link]

 ## Work as teams